top of page

 MARTIN

 Martin is a spoiled thirty-year-old man-child from Mexico who has never worked a day in his life.
 Arrogant and self-serving, he believes he’s destined to become a rock star despite having little talent and even less discipline.
-When he accidentally stumbles into the world of children’s music, Martin will do whatever it takes—even stealing songs—to become famous.
+When he accidentally stumbles into the world of children’s music, Martin will do whatever it takes, even stealing songs and stepping over anyone, to become famous.

 GABBY

-Gabby is Martin’s distant cousin and the complete opposite of him.
-A hardworking single mother and dedicated music teacher, she spends her days teaching children while quietly chasing her own dream of breaking into the music industry.
-Kind-hearted and grounded, Gabby becomes the moral center of the story—and the victim of Martin’s betrayal.
+Gabby is Martin’s distant cousin, whom he has never met before his arrival.
+A hardworking single mother and dedicated music teacher, she spends her days teaching children while quietly chasing her own dreams.
+Kind-hearted and grounded, Gabby becomes the moral center of the story, and the victim of Martin’s betrayal.

 CARLOS